ravachol/kew/README.md

 ## Themes

-You can fully customize kew's colors with themes!
+You can fully customize kew with themes, both TrueColor and 16-color palette themes.

-There are many themes included in version 3.5 and up.
+Included is a pack of 17 themes + the default 16-color theme.

+You can also switch to using colors derived from the album cover.
+So that makes it a total of three ways you can apply colors in kew.
+Cycle through the color modes by pressing i.

+Run kew with kew theme <themename>.
+For instance kew theme midnight will apply midnight.theme.

-To use themes:
+To install TrueColor themes:
-1. Make sure you run sudo make install if you're not intalling from a package manager.
+- Make sure you run sudo make install if you're not intalling from a package manager.

+To add your own themes:
-2. Put themes in ~/.config/kew/themes (~/Library/Preferences/kew/themes on macOS).
+- Put them in ~/.config/kew/themes (~/Library/Preferences/kew/themes on macOS).

-3. Run kew with kew theme <themename>.
-For instance kew theme midnight will apply the midnight.theme.
+The default theme is called default.theme and it's a 16-color theme that derives it's colors from whatever settings or theme you have on your terminal.

 ## If Colors Look Wrong